CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ## Easy interactive work: sinteractive command

 Puhti has an _interactive_ partition to enable immediate access to an interactive batch job session.
-The easest way to use this reasoure is to execute commmand:
+The easiest way to use this resource is to execute commmand:

 ```text
 sinteractive -p <project_name>
 ```
-This command will open a shell on a compute node and you can use it as normal bash shell without additional Slurm commands for starting jobs or applications.
+This command will open a shell on a compute node and you can use it as normal bash shell without additional Slurm commands for starting jobs and applications.

 _sinteractive options_
 |Oprion| Function | Default |